• Skip to main content

 #1 – Get your feet evaluated by a surgeon before undergoing any aesthetic foot surgery.
 If you notice any swelling in the ankles and feet, this may be edema caused by poor blood circulation, pregnancy, an infection, or taking certain medications, talk to your physician.
 These must be ruled out first before getting cosmetic surgery.

 #2 – If the swelling is caused by obesity, then find a surgeon that will do the liposuction.
-This is a new trend that earned the name “toebesity surgery”.
+This is a new trend that earned the name “obesity surgery”.
 This is normally an outpatient procedure and the recovery time is short.

 Over-the-Counter Orthotics